Thor Halvorssen (human rights activist): Activism

 Halvorssen has lectured on the subject of human rights including at Harvard Law School, the New York City Junto, the United Nations Association in New York, and the American Enterprise Institute.
 Halvorssen has also spoken at the British parliament for the Henry Jackson Society.

-Halvorssen testified to the U.S. Congress that he was the target of a smear campaign by Fusion GPS.
-Halvorssen provided testimony to the U.S. Senate Judiciary Committee in July 2017.
+Halvorssen testified to the U.S. Congress that he was the target of a smear campaign by Fusion GPS, a private company that also targeted Sir William Browder and, later Donald Trump.
+Halvorssen provided testimony about Fusion GPS to the U.S. Senate Judiciary Committee in July 2017.

 Foundation for Individual Rights in Education

-In 1999, Halvorssen became the first executive director and chief executive officer of the Foundation for Individual Rights in Education (FIRE), a U.S. civil liberties organization.
-As head of FIRE, Halvorssen formed beside with more traditional free speech defenders such as the ACLU also coalitions with advocacy organizations like the Heritage Foundation, Feminists for Free Expression and the Eagle Forum.
+In 1999, Halvorssen became the first executive director and chief executive officer of the Foundation for Individual Rights Expression (FIRE), a U.S. civil liberties organization.
+As head of FIRE, Halvorssen formed beside with more traditional free speech defenders such as the ACLU also coalitions with advocacy organizations like The Heritage Foundation, Feminists for Free Expression and the Eagle Forum.

 In 2001, Halvorssen stated that, "Liberty of opinion, speech, and expression is indispensable to a free and, in the deepest sense, progressive society.
 Deny it to one, and you deny it effectively to all.
 These truths long have been ignored and betrayed on our campuses, to the peril of a free society."
 In a 2003 moderated chat, he said, "History has taught us that a society that does not respect individual rights, freedom of conscience, and freedom of speech will not long survive as a free society in any form."